 Traditional paddling in the mid-west USA continues to grow in support and passion.
 For many years the Traditional Paddler’s Gathering has provided a great venue at the end of each season for traditional paddlers to get together and share their knowledge and passions.
 In 2014, in response to the continued growth in Traditional Paddling, a few local paddlers decided to hold an event at the beginning of the paddling season and so Qajaq Camp was born.
 In 2018, the event is being held for a fifth year.
 Start your paddling season at Qajaq Camp and end it at the Traditional Paddlers Gathering for a perfect season of Greenland Paddling.
 Please contact Christopher and Lynette if you are interested in volunteering to help at the event.

 Register now using this link.
 In 2018 we are sticking with the extended format of starting on Thursday so that Friday can be a full day.
 Those people who wish to can come to camp starting on Thursday afternoon so there will be two and half days of mentoring available.
 Details of mentors, training and the full schedule will be posted over the coming months as it becomes solidified.
-If you would like to mark your calendar, our 2018 dates are May 17th – 20st.
-This year the event will cost $85 per person for members of Qajaq USA including the provided food and camping fees, if you are not a member please join Qajaq USA using this link then follow this link to register for Qajaq Camp 2018.
+Our 2018 dates are May 17th – 20th.
+This year the event will cost $85 per person including the provided food and camping fees, if you are not a member please consider joining Qajaq USA using this link then follow this link to register for Qajaq Camp 2018.